Azure/azure-sdk-for-net/doc/Data Plane Code Generation/ServiceDrivenEvolution.md

 ```

 **Notice:**
-Now the customization method has one more parameter, so we should call it with `newParameter` `null` as `CreatePutRequiredOptionalRequest(requiredParam, optionalParam, null, context);`.
+Now calling `client.PutRequiredOptionalAsync("requiredParam", "optionalParam", ErrorOptions.NoThrow)` with V2 will invoke the `PutRequiredOptionalAsync` method we added.
+But the `CreatePutRequiredOptionalRequest` method has one more parameter, so we should call it with `newParameter` `null` as `CreatePutRequiredOptionalRequest(requiredParam, optionalParam, null, context);`.

-Now calling `client.PutRequiredOptionalAsync("requiredParam", "optionalParam", ErrorOptions.NoThrow)` with V2 will invoke the customization method we added.

 ## A method changes a required parameter to optional